- Optima Font History

 Optima Typeface Characteristics

-Classified as a sans-serif, Optima distinguishes itself with strokes subtly widen as they reach stroke terminals.
+Classified as a sans-serif, Optima distinguishes itself with strokes that subtly widen as they reach stroke terminals.
 Zapf says that his key aim in designing Optima's capitals was the desire to avoid the monotony of all capital letters having a roughly square footprint.

 Fonts Similar to Optima